I Analyzed 100 Top Brands' Font Strategies. Here's What Actually Works

 Some bizarre patterns emerged that I haven't seen mentioned anywhere:

-- Brands that change fonts more than once every 5 years see 31% lower brand recall
+- Brands that change fonts frequently tend to see lower brand recall in consumer surveys

-- Gaming companies using serif fonts have 67% lower engagement (except From Software - those madlads)
+- Gaming companies using serif fonts generally see lower engagement (with notable exceptions)

-- Gradient text in logos correlates with 23% higher Instagram engagement (correlation ≠ causation but still)
+- Gradient text in logos appears to correlate with higher Instagram engagement (though many factors contribute)

-- Companies named after founders use serif fonts 71% of the time
+- Companies named after founders show a strong preference for serif fonts

 My Biggest Surprise: The Small Brand Advantage